 Craig Pearn, Head of Talent Acquisition at Ubisoft Reflections, visited second year NextGen students to offer them invaluable advice on developing job ready portfolios, CVs and covering letters.
-He also spent time with students individually to review their current portfolios.
+He also spent time with students individually to review their existing portfolios.

 Antony Cain, NextGen Lecturer at Sunderland College, said:

 Ubisoft Reflection is a prestigious British video game developer company based in Newcastle.
-Thanks to the visit, students have a better understanding of the high demands of the games industry and are in a better position to apply for job roles.
+Thanks to the visit, students have a better understanding of the high demands of the games industry and are in a better position to apply for role roles.

 Adam Lyons, who is studying Level 3 Extended Diploma NextGen Games, Animation and VFX at Sunderland College, said:

 “I intend to progress to university after I have finished my course at college so it was amazing to not only learn what I will need to strive for during my time at university but also how I will need to present it.
 Craig had the expertise to help any of the students on the course, from programmers to 3D artists, and he was able to answer any questions we had.”

 More than 60 Scouts from across Wearside visited Sunderland College's Bede Campus for a special 'Takeover' event.

 Animation, Games Design and VFX students visited Zerolight studios, Newcastle, to tour the facilities in their studios and experience demonstrations

 Animation, Games Design and VFX students recently took part in the world's largest game jam event.

 Our achievement rates are well above the national average.